The focus of the Society’s commissioning is acquiring books in our main Lyell Collection and GSW ebook series, primarily:

-, and has arrangements with the following organizations for the publications of books arising from their activities:
+The Society has arrangements with the following organizations for the publications of books arising from their activities:

-Proposals should be submitted by email to the Commissioning Editor
+All book proposals should be submitted by email to the Commissioning Editor

 Information required for edited volumes